wadmiraal/wadmiraal.net/.phrozn/entries/about.markdown

 title: My title
 layout: page.twig
+permalink: /about/
 ---
-this is the index page
+this is the about page

 # Title